Richard C. Sheerr

 Arnold P. Gold, MD

-Arnold Gold, MD is the co-founder of The Arnold P. Gold Foundation.
+Arnold Gold, MD was the co-founder of The Arnold P. Gold Foundation.
 He was a Professor of Clinical Pediatrics & Neurology at Columbia University College of Physicians and Surgeons and worked as a pediatric neurologist for over 50 years.

 Sandra O. Gold, MS, EdD